plymouthvan/CalDAV-Availability-Aggregator/README.md

 ## 💡 Philosophy

-- Google Calendar is a mirror, **not** a source of truth
+- Dedicated destination calendar required (empty and exclusively managed by this service)
-- CalDAV sources are authoritative
+- The internal database is the single source of truth; Google Calendar is a mirror
-- The local database is the system’s memory and decision-maker
+- CalDAV sources are authoritative; edits on Google are reverted or deleted
-- Syncing is one-way (CalDAV → Google)
+- One-way sync (CalDAV → Google)
 - No UI.
 No surprises.
 Just logs and YAML.

 ## 📦 Installation